Electronic drum: 1980s-1990s

 In the following 1980s, other companies started selling their own versions of Simmons' electronic drums, notably Pearl, Roland and Yamaha.
-At that time, electronic drums were similar to 2016-era starter or entry-level kits.
+At that time, electronic drums were similar to today's starter or entry-level kits.
 They consisted of rubber-coated sensor pads mounted on stands.
 The pads were created to be velocity-sensitive and the sound was generated through single or multiple-layered sampling or synthesized sound.

 In 1997, Roland introduced its TD-10 model, which had two major musical and electronic innovations.
 The first and more controversial innovation was its method of providing noises for the drums/pads to trigger, instead of generating its sound by using samples of an acoustic drum or cymbal.
 The TD-10 used mathematical models to generate tones using synthesizers.
 While some drummers lamented the fact that the produced sound was not a "pure" sample of an acoustic instrument, others argued that simple replication of an acoustic drum was not desirable.
 Secondly, instead of rubber-coated pads, Roland featured a new mesh-like pad, produced in collaboration with acoustic drum skin manufacturer Remo.